Patellar chondropathy: why does your knee hurt?

 This pain has typical characteristics.
 It often appears:

-• in going up or down the stairs
+• going up or down the stairs

-• after a prolonged sitting
+• after prolonged sitting

 • during sporting activities